- This event has passed.

 November 16 @ 6:30 pm - 8:00 pm

 This week we focus on the practical side of a new, different capitalism, and discuss the viability of new market practices.
 Many ideas regarding starting a new market economy have already been developed.
 How can these practices – both in businesses and the financial sector – be embedded in current-day market systems?
 What are obstacles that hinder the process towards a just transition?
 And what role can the EU play in this regard?
-These questions – and more – will be discussed with economists Luigi Zingales and Christian Felber.
+These questions – and more – will be discussed with economists Luigi Zingales and social scientist Christian Felber.

 About Our Speakers